 6. Use Them for Decorative Purposes

 Another way to recycle fallen leaves is to use them in seasonal crafts.
 Here are a few leaf craft project ideas for you or the kids to tackle:

 - Form a “flower” arrangement with twigs and leaves.

 - Adorn your mantel with branches and leaves.

 - Create a natural wreath using twigs, twine, and leaves.

 - Press leaves onto parchment paper, frame, and display.

-- Make autumnal garland for your stairway or door frames.
+- Make an autumnal garland for your stairway or door frames.

-Eucalyptus leaves have phenolic acids, tannins, and flavanoids, which have been shown to inhibit the growth of some plants.
+● Eucalyptus leaves have phenolic acids, tannins, and flavonoids, which have been shown to prevent some plants from germinating.

-Camphor laurel leaves contain camphor, which can alleviate pain and inflammation in people, but can prevent growth in some plants.
+● Camphor laurel leaves contain camphor that can prevent growth in some plants.